 Symptoms of ICH include:

-- Sudden weakness, tingling or paralysis of your face, arm or leg, especially if it occurs only on one side of your body.
+- Sudden weakness, tingling, or paralysis of your face, arm, or leg, mainly if it occurs only on one side of your body.

 - Sudden onset of severe headache.

 - Problems with vision in one or both eyes.

 - Loss of balance and coordination, dizziness.

 - Challenges with language skills (reading, writing, speaking, understanding).

 - Drowsiness, lethargy, loss of consciousness, confusion, and delirium.